GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 end
 ```

-`on_startup` blocks are run once per Ruby instance, before the framework starts
+Startup tasks are run once per Ruby instance, before the framework starts
 receiving requests and executing functions.
 You can define multiple startup
-blocks, and they will run in order, and are guaranteed to complete before any
+tasks, and they will run in order, and are guaranteed to complete before any
 function is executed.

 The block is optionally passed the {FunctionsFramework::Function} representing
 the function that will be run.
-You can, for example, perform different
+You code can, for example, perform different
-initialization tasks depending on the {FunctionsFramework::Function#name} or
+initialization depending on the {FunctionsFramework::Function#name} or
 {FunctionsFramework::Function#type}.

-In most cases, you should perform initialization in an `on_startup` block
+In most cases, initialization code should live in an `on_startup` block
-_instead of_ including the initialization code at the "top level" of your Ruby
+_instead of_ at the "top level" of your Ruby file that defines functions.
+This
-file that defines functions.
-This is because some serverless runtimes may load
+is because some serverless runtimes may load your Ruby file at build or
-your Ruby file at build or deployment time (for example, to verify that the
+deployment time (for example, to verify that the requested function is properly
-requested function is properly defined), which will execute any code present at
+defined), which will execute any code present at the top level of the Ruby
-the top level of the Ruby file.
-If your initialization is long-running or
+file.
+If your initialization is long-running or depends on runtime resources or
-depends on runtime resources or environment variables, this could cause the
+environment variables, this could cause the deployment to fail.
+By performing
-deployment to fail.
-By performing initialization in an `on_startup` block
+initialization in an `on_startup` block instead, you ensure it will run only
-instead, you ensure it will run when an actual runtime server is starting up,
-but not at build/deployment time.
+when an actual runtime server is starting up, not at build/deployment time.

 ```ruby
 require "functions_framework"